SriramKoukuntla/SmartGlassesComputerVisionProject/backend/README.md

 # Smart Glasses Backend

-Backend API for object detection using YOLOv11n.
+Backend API for object detection using YOLOv11n and OCR using PaddleOCR.

 ## Setup